 - Share the story of this animal with others.
 Simply raising awareness about this species can contribute to its overall protection.

-A female clouded leopard named Mook lives on Asia Trail.
+Two clouded leopard cubs, a male name Paitoon and a female named Jilian, live together on Asia Trail.
+A female clouded leopard named Mook also lives on Asia Trail.